Ulrich S. Schubert: Academic and professional background

-Ulrich S. Schubert studied chemistry at the Universities of Frankfurt am Main and Bayreuth, with a stay abroad in Richmond, Virginia, US.
+Ulrich S. Schubert studied chemistry at the Goethe University Frankfurt and the University of Bayreuth, with a stay abroad in Richmond, Virginia, US.
 He received his doctorate in Bayreuth including a research stay in Tampa, Florida (supervisors C. D. Eisenbach and George R. Newkome), and had a post-doc stay in Strasbourg with Jean-Marie Lehn (Nobel Laureate for Chemistry 1987).
 He did his habilitation at the Technical University of Munich (mentor O. Nuyken).
 His research focuses on macro- and supramolecular chemistry, which produces new materials with potential applications in life sciences such as medicine and nanotechnology as well as energy renewal and energy storage.

-Already during his habilitation in 1999, Schubert took up an associate professorship (C3) at the Ludwig Maximilian University of Munich at the Center for NanoScience.
+Already during his habilitation in 1999, Schubert took up an associate professorship (C3) at LMU Munich at the Center for NanoScience.
 The following year he received a Heisenberg scholarship from the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) and worked at the Technical University of Munich.
-From 2000 to 2007, Schubert held the professorship for Macromolecular Chemistry and Nanosciences at the Eindhoven University of Technology (TU/e).
+From 2000 to 2007, Schubert held the professorship for Macromolecular Chemistry and Nanosciences at the Eindoven University of Technology (TU/e).
 From 2003 to 2014 he was Scientific Chairman of the HTE division at the Dutch Polymer Institute (Dutch Polymer Institute) and from 2005 on member of the board of directors of the "Cooperate Research" division.
 From 2007 to 2010, Schubert took over a part-time professorship for Macromolecular Chemistry and Nanoscience at Eindhoven University of Technology, as he also took up a W3 professorship for Organic and Macromolecular Chemistry at Friedrich Schiller University Jena from this time on.